For the Official Long and Short Bio and Press Release skip to the bottom of the page.

 My debut novel, Unveiling, a stand-alone, takes place in the colorful deserts of Saudi Arabia as well as America.
 It won Honorable Mention from the Writer’s Digest SP book awards.
 Evil Speaks, first book in the Warriors and Watchers Saga Series, a middle grade fantasy, was Finalist (4th place) in the Reader’s Favorite 5-star awards (that’s out of all of the 5-star books in that category for the year).

 OFFICIAL LONG BIO:

-Woffington was a member of Sol Stein’s Chapter One writing and critique group, which inspired her ambition to write.
-She attended the University of California at Irvine, where she was among sixteen students, selected from all Humanities majors, accepted into the distinguished Humanities Honors Program.
-Woffington’s honors thesis won distinction as “The Most Outstanding.”
-Woffington graduated Cum Laude with a bachelors degree in English.
-She then attended Chapman University and obtained two masters degrees: MFA in Creative Writing and MA in English.
-While at Chapman, she had a poem and a short story published in Caliope, Chapman’s literary journal.
-Her debut novel Unveiling received Honorable Mention from Writer’s Digest SP e-book awards.
-The screenplay she co-authored with her sister, Lisa Oster, was a Semi-Finalist in the CWA (Creative World Awards).
-Ms. Woffington lives in southern California.
-She works as a teacher and a free-lance developmental editor, and she is writing a 7-book Middle Grade series, Warriors and Watcher’s Saga.
-Book #1, Evil Speaks is to be released in February of 2017.
+I was a member of Sol Stein’s Chapter One writing and critique group, which inspired my ambition to write.
+I attended UC Irvine, where I completed the Humanities Program.
+My honors thesis won distinction as “The Most Outstanding.”
+I graduated Cum Laude with a bachelors degree in English.
+I then attended Chapman University and obtained two masters degrees: MFA in Creative Writing and MA in English.
+While at Chapman, I had a poem and a short story published in Calliope, Chapman’s literary journal.
+My debut novel Unveiling received Honorable Mention from Writer’s Digest SP e-book awards.
+A screenplay I co-authored with Lisa Oster was a Semi-Finalist in the CWA (Creative World Awards).
+I live in southern California.
+I work as a teacher, a free-lance developmental editor, a creative writing workshop instructor, writing coach, and author.